akan72/Datafest-2018/README.md

-# Datafest-2018
+## Datafest-2018

-# Assumptions
+# Variable Assumptions
+**Word Count & Character length**
-Outliers in Word Count and Charater length will be assigned the median value.
+Outliers will be assigned the median value in each variable.

+**numReviews**
 If a value is below the mean in numReviews, it is assigned to dummy variable: few.
 If above the mean, it is assigned to dummy variable: many.
 If the value is 0, then both dummy variables are 0.

-** Date variable: **
+**Date variable:**
 We filtered the data from October 1st, 2016 to September 30th, 2017.
 We divided the year into 4 seasons:

 For fall:
-*October
-*November
-*December
+* October
+* November
+* December

 For winter:
-*January
-*February
-*March
+* January
+* February
+* March

 For spring:
-*April
-*May
--*June
+* April
+* May
+* June

 For summer:
 *July